Find Training for Your Next Career!

 INDUSTRY OUTLOOK

-Through 2031, The Bureau of Labor Statistics reports that the industry of interior design is expected to see little to no change in terms of industry growth.
+Between now and 2032, the Bureau of Labor Statistics predicts that demand for interior designers will increase by 4 percent, which is growth consistent with that of the national average.
 Working in affluent areas may increase the chances of getting higher paying clients.
 Interior designers' work can be affected by the economy, as with most other construction-related careers.

 THE SALARY OF AN INTERIOR DESIGNER

-The Bureau of Labor Statistics reports that the salary of interior designers in 2022 averaged $67,460, with the top 10 percent making $101,550.
+The Bureau of Labor Statistics reports that the salary of interior designers in 2023 averaged $68,530, with the top 10 percent making $101,860 or more.
 Interior designers usually work full-time, and many work hours that are outside of the traditional 9 to 5 schedule.

 State Average salary